SadiqueAbdullah/Dog_Classifier/README.md

 ## Conclusion:

-After training the pretrained Imagenet model by adding pooling layers and hyperparameter tuning, the accuracy of 82.4163% was achieved.
+After training the pretrained ResNet50 model by adding pooling layers and hyperparameter tuning, the accuracy of 82.4163% was achieved.

 # Web app for Dog breed classification